Ettwiller/TSS/README.md

 * ```--absolute ``` : 0 will use the RRSio as cutoff 1 will use the absolute number of reads nio.

 OUTPUT : GTF file correponding to TSS genomic position.
-The coordinates are 1-based system ([see 1 versus 0 based system][see 1 versus 0 based system])
+The coordinates are in 1-based system ([see 1 versus 0 based system][see 1 versus 0 based system])

 [see 1 versus 0 based system]: https://www.biostars.org/p/84686/